ExpediaGroup/graphql-kotlin/website/docs/server/automatic-persisted-queries/automatic-persisted-queries.md

 ---

-[APQ is technique created by Apollo](https://www.apollographql.com/docs/apollo-server/performance/apq/) to improve GraphQL network performance with zero build-time configuration by sending smaller [GraphQL HTTP requests](https://github.com/graphql/graphql-over-http/blob/main/spec/GraphQLOverHTTP.md), a smaller request payload reduces bandwidth utilization and speeds up GraphQL Client loading times.
+[APQ is technique created by Apollo](https://www.apollographql.com/docs/apollo-server/performance/apq/) to improve GraphQL network performance with zero build-time configuration by sending smaller [GraphQL HTTP requests](https://github.com/graphql/graphql-over-http/blob/main/spec/GraphQLOverHTTP.md).
+A smaller request payload reduces bandwidth utilization and speeds up GraphQL Client loading times.

-A persisted query is a parsed and validated query document that is cached on a GraphQL Server, along with a unique identifier (SHA-256 hash), that way, Clients can send this identifier instead of his corresponding query which will drastically reduce the request size.
+A persisted query is a parsed and validated query document that is cached on a GraphQL Server, along with a unique identifier (SHA-256 hash).
+This way clients can send this identifier instead of the corresponding query which will drastically reduce the request size.

 To persist a query, a GraphQL Server must first receive it from a Client, then, subsequent requests can just include the identifier instead of the query.